trixi-framework/Trixi.jl/docs/src/performance.md

 - Consider using `@views`/`view(...)` when using array slices, except on the left-side of an assignment
   ([further details](https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-views)).
-- Functions are essentially for free, since they can usually be inlined using `@inline` ([further details](https://docs.julialang.org/en/v1/manual/performance-tips/#Break-functions-into-multiple-definitions)).
+- Functions are essentially for free, since they are usually automatically inlined where it makes sense (using `@inline` can be used as an additional hint to the compiler)
+  ([further details](https://docs.julialang.org/en/v1/manual/performance-tips/#Break-functions-into-multiple-definitions)).
 - Function barriers can improve performance due to type stability ([further details](https://docs.julialang.org/en/v1/manual/performance-tips/#kernel-functions)).